MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 ### Bot logic and user experience

-- Channel.
-A channel is a connection between the bot and communication apps such as Cortana, Facebook Messenger, or Slack.
-- Bot Framework Service - connects your bot to these channels and facilitates communication between your bot and the user
+- Bot Service - connects your bot to a channel.
+A channel is a connection between the bot and communication apps such as Cortana, Facebook Messenger, or Slack. and facilitates communication between your bot and the user
-- Azure WebApp - Web application hosting service supporting auto scaling, load balancing, high availability, and continuous deployment from GitHub and Azure DevOps.
-Used in this architecture to host the Bot application and logic.
+- Azure WebApp - Hosts the Bot application and logic.

 ### Bot cognition and intelligence